Best Ways to Clean & Sanitize Silver Nipple Shields

 Look, we're all learning here, and I've made my share of mistakes.
 Here are some big no-nos I discovered while figuring out how to wash silver nipple shields:

-Avoid the dishwasher (I learned this one the hard way)
+- Avoid the dishwasher (I learned this one the hard way—they turned dark gray!).

 When Things Go Wrong

-Remember that time I thought I'd "deep clean" my silver nipple shields with vinegar?
+Remember that time I thought I'd "deep clean" my shields with vinegar?
 Big mistake.
 Huge.
 The silver started to tarnish, and I panicked.
 If this happens to you, don't worry!
 A gentle cleaning with baking soda paste will usually do the trick.
-The key is learning how to clean silverette nipple cups without compromising their effectiveness.
+The key is learning how to clean them without compromising their structure.

 Storage Solutions That Make Sense